AdaptiveMotorControlLab/CellSeg3D/docs/res/cropping_module_guide.rst

 you **change the position** of the cropped volumes and labels in the x,y and z positions.

 .. hint::
-    If you **cannot see your cropped volume well**, feel free to change the **colormaps** of the image and the cropped volume to better see them.
+    If you **cannot see your cropped volume well**, feel free to change the **colormap** of the image and the cropped volume to better see them.
     You may want to change the **opacity** and **contrast thresholds** depending on your image, too.

 .. note::
+    When you are done you can save the cropped volume and labels directly with the **Quicksave** button on the lower left, which will save in the folder you picked the image from, or as a separate folder if you loaded a folder as a stack.
-    When you are done you can save the cropped volume and labels directly using napari, by selecting the layer and then using **File -> Save selected layer**, or simply **CTRL+S** once you have selected the correct layer.
+    If you want more options (name, format) you can save by selecting the layer and then using **File -> Save selected layer**, or simply **CTRL+S** once you have selected the correct layer.